 When making inferences, readers combine their own experiences with clues in the text.
 Therefore, inferences do not just involve pulling quotes or evidence from a passage.
 Instead, they require students to think deeply and form connections based on what they know and what they read.

 Sadly, the leprechaun’s cereal is missing!
-Thus, it is time for the inference detectives to get working!
+It is time for the inference detectives to get working!
 Luckily, there are collected clues and gathered up suspects for the detectives to jump right into the case.
-Hence, it is time to put on detective hats and find the missing cereal.
+Now it is time to put on detective hats, deploy their inferring skills, and find the missing cereal.

-After looking through the suspects, students will start using clues one by one.
+After looking through the suspects and paying close attention to each character’s traits, students will start using clues one by one.
 After each clue, they will remove suspects who do not fit the criteria.
-By the last clue, students will be down to one remaining suspect for who stole the leprechaun’s cereal.
+Students will use visual clues and context clues.
+By the last clue, students will be down to one remaining suspect.
+The main character of the crime has been identified!

 Often, students love to help solve any mysteries that arise!
 Honestly, this may be where a special pencil went to where all the cracker crumbs came from.
 Ultimately, they love to use clues to help solve issues.
 Therefore, this resource combines this interest with making inferences.
 By doing this, students gain confidence in their skills while having a blast!